facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.0.x/Video_Id_Component.md

 In this case, this method is used to prevent this information from being sent to the platform.
 </div>
-In the configuration data (EnvironmentVideoIdData) you can also modify:
+In the configuration data (VideoIDConfigurationData) you can also modify:

 - **sectionTime**: Time that will remain on each screen of the process in ms